Joey Gallo Player Props: Twins vs. Nationals

 Joey Gallo At The Plate

-- Gallo has a double, five home runs and five walks while batting .259.
+- Gallo is hitting .226 with a double, five home runs and five walks.

-- This season, Gallo has recorded at least one hit in four of 10 games (40.0%), and had multiple hits twice.
+- This season, Gallo has posted at least one hit in four of 11 games (36.4%), and had multiple hits twice.

-- Gallo has had an RBI in four games this season (40.0%), including three multi-RBI outings (30.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Gallo has picked up an RBI in four games this year (36.4%), with more than one RBI in three of those contests (27.3%).

-- He has scored at least one run four times this year (40.0%), including one multi-run game.
+- In five of 11 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.